Music

 composition, and taking

 exams.
-I practiced the classics to a grade eight conservatory
+I practiced to a grade eight conservatory

 level and then spent a year at a jazz college in Edmonton, learning to

-improvise and analyze jazz chord structures.
+improvise and analyze jazz styles and chord structures.
 In my late teens and early

 twenties I was able to parlay that effort into income, playing five